-The Lions club of Buderim is instrumental as the prime motivational force behind the “Walk to School Program” at Buderim Mountain State School, Chancellor State College, Brightwater State School, Mooloolaba State School and Sienna Catholic Primary School.
+The Lions club of Buderim is instrumental as the prime motivational force behind the “Walk to School Program” at Buderim Mountain State School, Chancellor State College, and Mooloolaba State School.

-Operated by Buderim Lions, this major project is supported by Sunshine Coast Council, Queensland Police Service, plus enlists the help of parents and various other interested community members such as Neighbourhood Watch.
+Operated by Buderim Lions, this major project is supported by Sunshine Coast Council, Queensland Police Service, and its volunteer members,supported by parents and interested community members.
+Sunshine Coast Council is also enthusiastic in their support and has contributed with past funding.

-This formidable team of supporters has seen the project grow from a single walk for the Buderim Mountain State School, to four weekly walks for five large schools.
+Great support has seen the project grow from a single walk for the Buderim Mountain State School, to weekly walks for three large schools.
 Fun and variety for the children is provided through special themed walks.

 Such is the popularity of the Buderim Lions Walk to School Program, there are now hundreds of primary school children enjoying a morning walk to school , taking the weight off our road systems, parents and the neighbourhoods around our school.
 The road safety benefits are enormous.